Witter Bynner

-Early life
+Early life and education

 Bynner was born in Brooklyn, New York, the son of Thomas Edgarton Bynner and the former Annie Louise Brewer.
 His domineering mother separated from his alcoholic father in December 1888 and moved with her two sons to Connecticut.
 The father died in 1891, and in 1892 the family moved to Brookline, Massachusetts.
 Bynner attended Brookline High School and was editor of its literary magazine.
 He entered Harvard University in 1898, where he was the first member of his class invited to join the student literary magazine, The Harvard Advocate, by its editor Wallace Stevens.
 He was also published in another of Harvard's literary journals, The Harvard Monthly.
 His favorite professor was George Santayana.
 While a student he took on the nickname "Hal" by which his friends would know him for the rest of his life.
 He enjoyed theater, opera, and symphony performances in Boston, and he became involved in the suffrage movement.
 He graduated from Harvard with honors in 1902.
 His first book of poems, An Ode to Harvard (later changed to Young Harvard), came out in 1907.
 In 1911 he was the Harvard Phi Beta Kappa Poet.

 New York and New Hampshire

 After a trip to Europe, he took a position at McClure's Magazine and worked there for four years.
 He had an opportunity to meet and socialize with many New York writers and artists.
 He next turned to independent writing and lecturing, living in Cornish, New Hampshire.
+Bynner was involved with women's suffrage in New Hampshire, speaking at conventions and joining the state suffrage organization.

 In 1916 he and Arthur Davison Ficke, a friend from Harvard, were among the perpetrators of an elaborate literary hoax.
 They created a purported "Spectrist" school of poets, along the lines of the Imagists, but based in Pittsburgh.
 Spectra, a slim collection, was published under the pseudonyms of Anne Knish (Ficke) and Emanuel Morgan (Bynner).
 Marjorie Allen Seiffert, writing as Elijah Hay, was also part of the "movement".

 Bynner was friendly with Kahlil Gibran and introduced the writer to his publisher, Alfred A. Knopf.
 The latter published Gibran's The Prophet in 1923, which has had a long popularity.
 Gibran drew a portrait of Bynner in 1919.

-In New York, Bynner was a member of The Players club, the Harvard Club, and the MacDowell Club.
+In New York City, Bynner was a member of The Players club, the Harvard Club, and the MacDowell Club.
 In San Francisco, he joined the Bohemian Club.